GAvellino/workspace/README.md

 # Empirical Ethics of the Computational Workspace

-Welcome to the GitHub organization of the **Empirical Ethics of the Computational** research group, headed by **Prof. Dr. Paula Helm** at the [Center for Critical Computational Studies (C³S)](https://www.c3s-frankfurt.de/#c3s), Goethe University Frankfurt am Main.
+Welcome to the GitHub organization of the **Empirical Ethics of the Computational** research group, headed by **Prof. Dr. Paula Helm** at the [Center for Critical Computational Studies (C³S)](https://www.c3s-frankfurt.de/what_we_do/ece), Goethe University Frankfurt am Main.

 ---

 ## About the Group

-We investigate the ethical dimensions of computational systems through empirical methods.
-Our work sits at the intersection of philosophy, social science, and computer science, examining how computational technologies shape, and are shaped by, social and ethical norms.
+ Empirical Computational Ethics develops a Science and Technology Studies (STS)-informed alternative to principle-driven AI ethics.
+Rather than treating ethics as an external normative framework to be applied to technological systems, we investigate how normative orders are materially embedded, operationalised, and contested by and within various communities of practice and technical infrastructures.

+Empirical Ethics for us means that we analyse how different communities enact divergent value hierarchies by variously distinguishing between good and bad practices as well as undesirable and desirable consequences.
+We also analyse how different value hierarchies run into conflict with each other (e.g. efficiency versus care), how some dominate others and how value hierarchies shift in the process.
+In particular, we analyse how the entanglement of ethics with emerging platform empires contribute to the stabilization of some value hierarchies and their domination over others (practiced e.g. through Anglocentrism, benchmarks, red-teaming, content moderation, fairness metrics, etc.).

+Our research focuses on concrete development and implementation contexts in which evaluative decisions become sociotechnically consequential.
+Through ethnographic fieldwork, infrastructural inversion, and sociotechnical audits and data science, we reconstruct how normative assumptions act between micro-level design choices and macro-level governance arrangements.
+This movement across scales allows us to identify conflicts, asymmetries, and generative frictions that remain invisible in abstract principle-based approaches.

+Central to our programme is a relational concept of normativity.
+Normative claims are understood as situated and historically embedded orders of evaluation that are both shaping and being mediated by technical systems.
+This perspective enables: first, the empirical reconstruction of how normative orders are stabilised in practice; and, second, their explicit critical assessment in light of broader ethicopolitical commitments.

 ---

 ## Members